Deploy Folding Table of contents

 How a Nutritionist Analyzes Junk Food

 De Reynal believes that people should be aware of the nutritional content of the food they eat.
-She looks at the , fat, , and protein content of a meal to evaluate how healthy it is.
+She looks at the calorie, fat, carbohydrate, and protein content of a meal to evaluate how healthy it is.
 She also considers the ingredients used to make the food and their impact on the body.
 For example, she points out that a Big Mac is made with beef, cheese, and a special sauce, all of which are high in saturated fat.
 Sushi, on the other hand, is made with healthier ingredients such as fish, vegetables, and seasonings.

 The Ins and Outs of Beatrice de Reynal’s Nutrition Advice

 De Reynal believes in the importance of balance when it comes to nutrition.
 She encourages people to eat a variety of whole foods, including vegetables, whole grains, lean proteins, and healthy fats.
-She also recommends limiting processed foods and , such as the Big Mac.
+She also recommends limiting processed foods and junk food, such as the Big Mac.
 While she doesn’t discourage people from eating sushi occasionally, she emphasizes the importance of balancing it with other healthier options.

 Exploring How Diet Influences Your Health